 …and, once again, the Denver International Airport.

 The middle fresco, Chaos/Creativity, depicts a turbulent transitional period.
-Many details within the painting describe this profound turmoil, which seem to be affecting all part of society and civilization.
+Many details within the painting describe this profound turmoil, which seems to be affecting all part of society and civilization.
 We find military and religious figures, people protesting and much more.

 For this reason, and many more, I find this painting very similar to one of the Denver Airport’s murals … the most infamous one.